TomCordemans/LABS/docs/wireshark/README.md

 ![Success](./assets/wlan-eapol2.png)

-8. Below you will find the settings to decrypt the captured wireless network traffic.
+- Step 8: Below you will find the settings to decrypt the captured wireless network traffic.
 Select `Edit` → `Preferences` → `Protocols` → `IEEE 802.11` → `Decryption keys Edit`

 ![Success](./assets/wlan-keys.png)

-9. After a successful decryption, we can clearly visualize different protocols, such as ARP.
+- Step 9: After a successful decryption, we can clearly visualize different protocols, such as ARP.

 ![Success](./assets/wlan-arp.png)

 ## 9 Nice to know